Line bundles on perfectoid covers: case of good reduction: The sheaf

 \end{enumerate} \end{Theorem} The last part generalises \cite[Proposition~2.21, Corollary~2.28]{heuer-v_lb_rigid}.
 In particular, we obtain the following generalisation of Theorem~2.29 in \textit{loc.\ cit.}: \begin{Corollary} There is a ``multiplicative Hodge--Tate'' spectral sequence

 \end{Corollary} \begin{Remark} This is in analogy with the Hodge--Tate spectral sequence \cite[\S3.3]{Scholze2012Survey}

 If $X$ is proper and $K$ is algebraically closed, then $H^{i+j}_{v}(X,\O)=H^{i+j}_{\et}(X,\Q_p)\otimes_{\Q_p}K$ and the latter sequence degenerates \cite[Theorem~13.3.(ii)]{BMS}.
-It is natural to ask whether a similar result holds for the multiplicative Hodge--Tate sequence, in accordance with \cite[Theorem~1.3.2a]{heuer-v_lb_rigid}. \end{Remark} \begin{Corollary} Let $X$ be an affinoid perfectoid space over $K$, then for any $j\geq 1$ we have
+It is natural to ask whether a similar result holds for the multiplicative Hodge--Tate sequence, in accordance with \cite[Theorem~1.3.2a]{heuer-v_lb_rigid}.
+It will be shown in \cite{Gerth2024HT-rigid-coeff} that this is indeed the case.

+We note that these two cases of $\G_a$ and $\G_m$ combine to show that Corollary~\ref{c:mult-HT} holds more generally for $\O^\times$ replaced with $G(\O)$ where $G$ is any commutative linear algebraic group over an algebraically closed $K$. \end{Remark} \begin{Corollary} Let $X$ be an affinoid perfectoid space over $K$, then for any $j\geq 1$ we have